Introduction to Bigraphical Models for Algebraic Swarm Equations

 • Connectivity: who is linked or able to communicate?

-By combining these, bigraphs provide a unified algebraic and visual framework for systems where geometry meets interaction.
+By combining these, bigraphs provide a unified algebraic and visual framework for systems where geometry "meets" interaction.

 These can model drones flying in formation, robots sorting themselves on a grid, or agents exploring an environment.